 Columbia Journalism School selected him as a 2008 recipient of the Maria Moors Cabot prize, for a career of excellence in covering Latin America.

 He attended U.C.
 Berkeley, studied economics and American history, and lived in the legendary, now-defunct Barrington Hall coop.
-There, he also produced punk rock concerts of bands such as the Dead Kennedys, the Zeros, the Mutants, the Offs, Black Flag and Flipper, and wrote a senior thesis on the bebop jazz revolution of the 1940s.
+There, he also produced punk rock concerts of bands such as the Dead Kennedys, the Dils, the Zeros, the Mutants, the Offs, Black Flag and Flipper, and wrote a senior thesis on the bebop jazz revolution of the 1940s.

 He lived for a year in Europe, where he supported himself playing guitar on the streets and teaching English.

 In 1987, he found his first journalism job at the Orange County Register.
 In 1988, he moved to Stockton, California, where for four years at the height of the crack epidemic, he covered gangs, dope and murder as a crime reporter for the Stockton Record.